public-transport/hafas-client/docs/writing-a-profile.md

 profile.parseLine = createParseLineWithoutFoo
 ```

+If you pass this profile into `hafas-client`, the `parseLine` method will override [the default one](../parse/line.js).

 ## 1. Setup

 *Note*: There are many ways to find the required values.
-This way is rather easy and has worked for most of the apps that I've looked at so far.
+This way is rather easy and has worked for most of the apps that we've looked at so far.

 1. **Get an iOS or Android device and download the "official" app** for the public transport provider that you want to build a profile for.
 2. **Configure a [man-in-the-middle HTTP proxy](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/)** like [mitmproxy](https://mitmproxy.org).